imba/imba.io/docs/guides.md

 you have one set up.
 Then, make sure to `require 'imba'`, usually the entry point of your application.

-## Usage
+# Usage

-### Command-line interface
+### CLI

 Once you have installed Imba (globally), you should have access to the imba executable in your terminal.
 You can use this to run, compile, and analyze your imba-files.

-Used to compile a file or a group of files to javascript.
-When compiling files and folders without specifying an output location Imba will try to guess.
-If the path includes a src/ directory, and there is a sibling lib/ directory, Imba will automatically choose this path.
-If you have the directories `/myapp/src` and `/myapp/lib`, running `imba compile /myapp/src/app.imba` will by default write the compiled code to `/myapp/lib/app.js`.
-The same goes for imba watch.

-`imba sample.imba`
-Run the file sample.imba
+`> imba sample.imba` will run the file sample.imba

-- `imba compile src/`
-  Will compile all imba files inside src (recursively).
+`> imba compile src/` will compile all imba files inside src (recursively).
 By default, Imba will look for a matching lib/ directory, and save the resulting files there.
 If no such directory exists, it will save the resulting js files in the same directories as their corresponding imba files.

-- `imba watch [options] src/`
-  Same as compile, only Imba will keep watching the directory for changes and recompile when needed.
+`> imba watch src/` will compile like above, but watch for changes as well, and recompile when needed.
 It takes all the same options as imba compile.

-- `imba analyze [options] sample.imba`
-  Used to analyze code.
-It will return a description of the file, including scopes, local variables (with locations), and other information about the code.
-Useful for integration with IDEs to do custom highlighting and autocompletions.
+> Tip!
+When compiling files and folders without specifying an output location Imba will follow a specific convention.
+If the path includes a src/ directory, and there is a sibling lib/ directory, Imba will automatically choose this path.
+If you have the directories `/myapp/src` and `/myapp/lib`, running `> imba compile /myapp/src/app.imba` will by default write the compiled code to `/myapp/lib/app.js`.

 ### Webpack